psychemedia/island-storynotes/three-little-pigs.md

 It will be seen from the evidence that complainant, who lives near the Nunnery, at Abbotsleigh, has two or three pigs, whose roving propensities led them to trespass on the premises belonging to the Nunnery, where the rev. defendant amused himself by setting a dog at them, which worried them, according to one of the witnesses's story, for full an hour.
 They were much bitten and injured, and the present case was the result.

 *Complainant*, who said he was a wood-cutter, to the Hon.
 Mrs. Hare, stated that on the 10th instant, he had three little pigs in his orchard ; by some means they got out of the orchard, and between five and six he went in search of them.
 He met a man named Jackson, driving one of the pigs—the uninjured one—and he told him where the other two were.
 Going along the road, he met another of them ; its ears were much torn, and it had a bite in the hind leg, which was bleeding very much, and witness was enabled, next morning, to trace whence the animals came, by the blood it had lost.
 Took these two pigs home, and went to look for the other.
 He found it in the road, but it was so injured that he could scarcely get it home.
 Both its ears were torn to pieces ; it had been bitten in the hind leg, and in the shoulder ; its fore leg was so injured that it could not stand.
 He could track this pig from the field where it was worried to his own house, by the spots of blood.
 Believed the field to belong to defendant.
 Saw the gardener in the field the next morning and had some conversation with him.
 He afterwards came to defendant's house with a message.
 Did not think the pigs would recover from the injuries they received. *Cross-examined by Mr. Francis*—Am not on bad terms with the people at the Nunnery; had seen the defendant before.
 The pigs are still alive.
 The gardener, when witness told him of the injury done, said Mr. Agar was absent, and asked him not to be in a hurry about taking out a summons until he returned : he said Mr. Agar would be sorry at what had occurred.
 Might have told him the pig was worth 30s.
 The same evening the gardener came to his house with a sack, to take away the pig, for which he brought 30s.
 Told him a farmer had looked at the pig in the meantime, and had valued it at more money.
 Also told him he should not part with the pig until he had compensation for the injury done to the other.
 A white pig is the worst—its ears are nearly torn from its head, and two of its legs, one in front and one behind, are so injured that it cannot stand.
 It was not unusual for farmers to set a dog at pigs to get them out of a field, but he never saw pigs served as his had been by defendant's dog.
-In the county he, witness, came from, people were more humane towards their pigs. *Thomas Fripp*, gardener, of Abbotsleigh, saw the dog barking at soma pigs that were in front of the nunnery.
+In the county he, witness, came from, people were more humane towards their pigs. *Thomas Fripp*, gardener, of Abbotsleigh, saw the dog barking at some pigs that were in front of the nunnery.
 When he first saw the dog it was barking at the pigs, and biting them when it could.
 The dog was a mixed bred one, a cross between a blood-hound and bullterrier.
 Defendant was present, whistling to the dog.
 Witness took charge of the dog, and chained it up.
 It was not a savage dog, and would sometimes run away when a pig turned round at him.

 The Chairman remarked that he had known dogs of the same description to be very playful at times, and others to be very savage.